-What's A War Rug?
+What's a War Rug?

 An anomaly of one of Afghanistan's greatest cultural exports, War Rugs became popular during Soviet occupation of the country back in the 1980s.